fairfood

 Help turn leftovers into lifelines for whānau.

-Every day in Avondale we sort, cook and share over 2,400 kilos of rescued kai.
-Whether you’re a pro in the kitchen or you just like to eat — we’d love to have you at our tables.
+Every day at our Hub in Avondale we sort, cook and share over 2 tonnes of rescued kai.
+Whether you’re a pro in the kitchen or want to save kai from going to landfill — we’d love to have you at our tables.

 Three ways to roll up your sleeves